Li Ling: Life after defection

+Possible descendants

-The rulers of the Yenisei Kyrgyz Khaganate from the Aje clan claimed Li Ling as their ancestor.
+The rulers of the Yenisei Kyrgyz Khaganate from the Are clan claimed Li Ling as their ancestor.

-The Book of Southern Qi alleged that the Northern Wei's dynastic clan Tuoba descended from Li Ling, whose Xiongnu wife was named Tuoba; as some non-Han peoples possessed the ancient custom of matrilineality.
+The Book of Southern Qi alleged that the Northern Wei's dynastic clan Tuoba descended from Li Ling, whose Xiongnu wife was named Tuoba; some non-Han peoples possessed the ancient custom of matrilineality.

 Possible palace in Khakassia

-Some archaeologists have tentatively identified a unique Han-Dynasty architecture palace discovered in Russia's Khakassia (southern Siberia) as the residence of Li Ling in the land of the Xiongnu.
+Some archaeologists have tentatively identified a unique Han-dynasty architecture palace discovered in Russia's Khakassia (southern Siberia) as the residence of Li Ling in the land of the Xiongnu.

 In 1940, Russian construction workers found ancient ruins during the construction of a highway between Abakan and the village of Askyz (Аскыз), in Khakassia.
-When the site was excavated by Soviet archaeologists during 1941-45, they realized that they had discovered a building absolutely unique for the area: a large (1500 square meters) Chinese-style, likely Han Dynasty era palace.
+When the site was excavated by Soviet archaeologists during 1941–45, they realized that they had discovered a building absolutely unique for the area: a large (1500 square meters) Chinese-style, likely Han dynasty era palace.
 While the name of the high-ranking personage who lived there is not known, Russian archaeologist L.A.
 Evtyukhova surmised, based on circumstantial evidence, that the palace may have been the residence of Li Ling (see :ru:Ташебинский дворец).

 One should note, however, that the "ownership" of the palace continues to be discussed.
 More recently, for example, it was claimed by A.A.
 Kovalyov as the residence of Lu Fang (盧芳), a China throne pretender from the Guangwu era.